donut9164/Terminal-clone/README.md

 Please feel free to manage your Python packages using the PPM command, knowing that the package installations are not actual and that deleting the `__pycache__` directory won't affect the functionality of this terminal clone or your projects.

+## Release Version

+**Current Release Version: 5.2**
+**Release Date: August 26, 2023**

+We're excited to introduce the initial release of Terminal Clone, version 0.1.0.
+This marks an important milestone in our project's development, bringing a range of features and functionalities to provide a comprehensive command-line experience.
+While this release is not the final product, it demonstrates our commitment to creating a versatile and user-friendly terminal simulation.

+### Version 2.1
+**Release Date: August 9, 2023**

+- Fixed Bug: Resolved an issue preventing internet connection.
+- Fixed Connectivity Issue: Addressed problems with connecting.
+- Performance Improvement: Optimized performance for better responsiveness.

+### Version 2.0
+**Release Date: August 5, 2023**
+- Added Login Command
+- Added Internet Commands: `.connect` and `.connect_state`

+### Version 1.3
+**Release Date: July 31, 2023**
+- Bug Fixes: Resolved several bugs
+- Error Fix: Fixed issues with `.test` command execution

+### Version 1.2
+**Release Date: July 29, 2023**
+- Bug Fixes: Addressed various minor bugs

+### Version 1.1
+**Release Date: July 27, 2023**
+- Bug Fixes: Fixed specific bugs

+### Version 1.0
+**Release Date: September 24, 2023**
+- Added Basic Commands
+- Introduced System Test Function: `.test` command
+### Future Plans and Feedback

+We're dedicated to continuing the development of Terminal Clone and expanding its capabilities in upcoming releases.
+Your feedback is invaluable to us, and we encourage you to share your thoughts, suggestions, and ideas for improvement.
+Together, we can shape the future of this project and create an even more powerful and educational tool.

+Stay tuned for future updates and releases as we work towards providing a comprehensive and interactive terminal experience.

+Thank you for being a part of the Terminal Clone community!

 ## About Us